nacl42/scanwatch/README.md

 simple utility to watch a directory and forward any new pdf file within to a printing frontend

+**LINUX ONLY**

 ## workflow

+- look for configuration file 'scanwatch.toml', either from the current directory or from the XDG home configuration directory (usually `~/.config/scanwatch/scanwatch.toml`)
-- read printer name and path name from config file
+- read action rules from config file
-- watch path for new file creation or file writes using notify/inotify
+- watch path for new file creation using inotify
+- display message using desktop notification
-- execute the command `lpr -P{printer-name} {document-name}` for every file that matches the above rule
+- execute the command that is given by the matching rule, e.g. `lpr -P{printer-name} {document-name}` for every file that matches the above rule

+## example configurations

+TODO

 ## disclaimer

-Of course, it would have been easier to write this using a shell script.
+Of course, it would have been **much** easier to write this using a shell script.
 But rust is so great, I wanted to play with it and maybe I will enhance this a little more later on...

 ## status